Roborovski dwarf hamster: Distribution and habitat

 Roborovski hamsters are found in desert regions, such as the basin of the lake Zaysan in Kazakhstan and regions of Tuva, Mongolia and Xinjiang in China.
 The hamsters inhabit areas of loose sand and sparse vegetation and are rarely found in areas of dense vegetation and solid clay substrates.
 They live at elevations of around 1200 m–1450 m and although research has been carried out, no fossil record exists for this species.
 Their efficient use of water makes them particularly suited to the steppe and desert regions they inhabit.
 They dig and live in burrows with steep tunnels as deep as six feet underground.
 In the wild, Roborovski hamsters are crepuscular, being most active at dawn and dusk.

 The Roborovski hamster has been found to be more common in the southern area of its distribution range, in areas such as Yulin, Shaanxi, China.
-It has been reported as a common sighting by locals in this city and in the sand dunes of the Ordos desert.
+It has been reported as a common sighting by locals in this city and in the sand dunes of the Ordos Desert.

 Diet

 They are omnivorous; they primarily eat grains, vegetables, fruit, and plants, but they will also eat meat and insects when present.
 Roborovski hamsters remain underground in winter and survive in that season by stockpiling some food in warmer weather and storing it in special food chambers within their burrow system.

-The Roborovski hamster mainly feeds on seeds.
-In Tuva it primarily lives on the seed of the sand alyssum, Nitre Bush, Siberian peashrub, Dracocephalum peregrinum, and milkvetch as well as sedges during the summer-months.
-Vegetative plant parts are not of significance.

 In the Chinese province of Shaanxi it is known for foraging millet seeds.

 In Mongolia, insects like beetles, earwigs and crickets are part of its diet.
 According to Formosow the stock of several burrows indicate an almost insect-based diet.
 Also the consumption of snails has been reported.